Achievable logoAchievable logo

 Annotated ACT social science passage question

-The question above is asking about the notable accomplishments of our subject—one of the important things to take note of from a social science passage.
+The question above asks about the notable accomplishments of the subject - one of the key things to track in a social science passage.

 Question: The social science passage is nonfiction.
 True or false?